FortAwesome/ember-fontawesome/README.md

 1. If you want to include only a subset of icons from an icon pack, add a `fontawesome` configuration object to your applications options in `ember-cli-build.js`.
-The following example declares that all icons in fontawesome-free-solid should be included in the vendor.js bundle add added to the library, and for fontawesome-pro-light, only faAdjust and faAmbulance are to be included in the bundle and added to the library.
+The following example declares that all icons in free-solid-svg-icons should be included in the vendor.js bundle add added to the library, and for pro-light-svg-icons, only faAdjust and faAmbulance are to be included in the bundle and added to the library.

 ```
   // ...